Bloodline of Sin

 The ceiling was the wrong shade of white.

 It was the first thought that pierced the thick, cotton-heavy fog wrapping Han Jun-woo’s brain.
 It wasn’t the warm, textured cream of his stepfather’s estate in Seongbuk-dong, nor was it the exposed industrial concrete of his loft in Manhattan.
-This was a sterile, predatory white, smooth as bone, framed by sharp, minimalist molding that looked less like decoration and more like a cage.
+This was a sterile, predatory white, smooth as bone, framed by sharp, minimalist moulding that looked less like decoration and more like a cage.

 Jun blinked, his eyelids feeling like they were weighted with lead.
-He tried to turn his head to beg whoever was tapping on his head to stop as it was sounding like a drum in his head, but the world tilted violently on its axis.
-A wave of nausea rolled through his gut, forcing a groan from his dry throat.=
+He tried to turn his head to beg whoever was tapping on his head to stop, as it was sounding like a drum in his head, but the world tilted violently on its axis.
+A wave of nausea rolled through his gut, forcing a groan from his dry throat.

 "Where..."
 His voice was a rusty scrape against the silence.